 Expand Your Business Analytics Career with an Online MSBA

-The online Master of Science in Business Analytics program at the University of Nevada, Reno, is designed to help students tap into the power of big data, machine learning and business intelligence.
-This practical MSBA degree program offers a focused curriculum that balances data science principles with business insights, ensuring you have the knowledge and experience needed to take on a variety of data analytics roles.
-With courses in applied data science, predictive modeling and business analysis methods, you can assemble the tech-focused skills sought after by countless employers around the world.
+UNR’s online Master of Science in Business Analytics program is designed to help students tap into the power of big data, machine learning and business intelligence.
+This practical MSBA degree program offers a focused curriculum that balances data science principles with business insights, ensuring you have the knowledge and experience to take on a variety of data analytics roles.

 With courses in Applied Data Science, Predictive Modeling and Data Mining, and Business Analysis Methods, you’ll assemble tech-focused skills sought by countless employers around the world and discover all you can do with a master’s in business analytics.